§5A-2-33. Financial accounting and reporting section; comptroller; powers and responsibilities.

 (11) Maintain controls over access to the centralized accounting system and the required modifications, as well as edits, controls and tables;

-(12) Promulgate legislative rules in accordance with article three, chapter twenty-nine-a of this code to effectuate the intent and purpose of this section: Provided, That such rules may initially be implemented by emergency rule; and
+(12) Promulgate legislative rules in accordance with §29A-3-1 et seq. of this code to effectuate the intent and purpose of this section: Provided, That such rules may initially be implemented by emergency rule; and

 (13) Do all things necessary and convenient to maintain the centralized accounting system, to issue financial reports of the state and to carry out its powers and responsibilities.